 Things I Don’t Love: toddler tantrums, new-home construction, video games, clutter, open cabinet doors, cold weather without snow, sinus drainage, long toe-nails, most rap music, poor grammar, trying to maintain order in the last class called for the pep rally, all laundry-related tasks, to-do lists, mean people, the DMV, poverty, social injustice, apathy.

 Things I’m Working On: time-management, stress-reduction, priorities, loving my neighbor as myself, serving the least, forgiveness, being more healthy, being more patient, simplifying.
-Oh yeah, and teaching the dog to stop pooping in my bedroom.
+Oh yeah, and teaching the dog to stop eating dirty diapers.

 About the folks you might come across in my blog…

-Ellie, nearly 3: Adopted through open, domestic adoption in February 2011, she specializes in complete destruction of my house.
-Current interests include anything outdoors, climbing everything, Elmo, Barney (please kill me), “helping” with everything, and all things related to her baby doll!
+Ellie, 4: Adopted through open, domestic adoption in February 2011, she specializes in complete destruction of my house.
+Current interests include anything outdoors, climbing everything, all things Frozen, Barbies, baby dolls, and ice cream.

-Ian, 21: Full-time employee at ONYX Medical.
+Ian, 23: Full-time employee at ONYX Medical.
 Originally from Kenya, his beautiful accent is a hit with the ladies.
 Makes a mean omelet and loves his lime green Mustang.
-Plans to join the military in a few months.
+Hopes to join the Shelby County Sheriff’s Department soon.
 An artist who drew an imposing portrait of Don Vito Corleone used to intimidate my students for years.